-- Stoke MX was specifically designed to be as streamlined and simple to use as possible while not sacrificing any of the flexibility typical of Thinkbox solutions like Krakatoa or Frost.
+- The Stoke Particle Simulator was specifically designed to be as streamlined and simple to use as possible while not sacrificing any of the flexibility typical of Thinkbox solutions like Krakatoa or Frost.

-- Stoke MX provides a highly streamlined User Interface and can be operated with just a few clicks.
+- The Stoke Particle Simulator provides a highly streamlined User Interface and can be operated with just a few clicks.
 It is extremely easy to learn and use.

-- At the same time Stoke MX was designed to interoperate with the majority of the Thinkbox products including Krakatoa, Frost, Genome and Ember, as well as their Magma node based channel editors.
+- At the same time Stoke MX was designed to interoperate with the majority of the Thinkbox products including Krakatoa and Frost, and in version 2 includes the complete Genome and Ember toolsets fully integrated in one package, including their powerful Magma-based toosets.

 - Stoke MX was specifically designed to accelerate the generation of high-count particle clouds driven by fluid simulation data, in particular FumeFX data.